-Just like real Feng Shui suggests placing your living environment in harmony with naturally-occurring energies, wireless Feng Shui requires that you allow your wireless signal to flow effortlessly throughout your house, dancing harmoniously with all of the other noise and interference that may be going on.
+Feng Shui suggests placing your living environment in harmony with naturally occurring energies.
+Similarly, wireless Feng Shui requires that you allow your wireless signal to flow effortlessly throughout your house.

 When you look at a typical house, the number of obstacles and points of interference is amazing.
 To avoid problems, the temptation is to situate your wireless router somewhere in the very center of your home.

 It makes sense to avoid walls and pillars, right?
 The problem with this is that Wi-Fi interference isn’t just about walls or objects.
 Consider the following challenges to a strong wireless signal:

 - Steel supports

 - Lead lined tiles and paint

 - Expansion into non-standard rooms e.g. attic or basement